 - You can roll over funds into a state-sponsored 529 plan.

-College reward credit cards
+5. College rewards credit cards

-Bank accounts and U.S. savings bonds
+6. U.S. savings bonds

 One of the most traditional forms of college savings is U.S. Savings Bonds.
 Grandparents, aunts, uncles or family friends can all buy federally-backed savings bonds directly from the Treasury Department in denominations as low as $50.
-When you buy a savings bonds online, you are subject to a maximum of $5,000 in gifts per year for both Series EE Bonds and Series I Bonds.
+When you buy savings bonds online, you are subject to a maximum of $5,000 in gifts per year for both Series EE Bonds and Series I Bonds.